Claude vs ChatGPT for Business: Which One to Use

 Here is the conclusion most comparisons miss.
 The difference between the two leading assistants, while real, is smaller than the difference between a business that uses AI with discipline and one that does not.
 A team on the "worse" model with a clear brief, a confidentiality rule, and a review gate will produce better, safer work than a team on the "better" model with none of those things.

 The model is a one-time decision you can revisit as the tools evolve.
 The operating standard is the durable asset: how you brief the assistant, what data you keep out, how you review before anything ships, and how you write the workflow down so a team can run it.
 That standard is what turns a capable tool into real leverage, and it is the same regardless of which assistant you choose.
-It is also, not incidentally, the entire subject of The Leverage Years.
+It is also, not incidentally, the entire subject of The Leveraged Years.

 How to start, whichever you choose